Abdel Fattah el-Sisi: Africa

-El-Sisi made an African tour, his first foreign visit since taking office a short visit to Algeria, seeking support to counter Islamist militancy in North Africa.
+In his first foreign visit since taking office, Sisi took a tour to fellow North African country Algeria, seeking support to counter Islamist insurgencies in North Africa.
 Shortly before Sisi arrived in Malabo, Equatorial Guinea to participate in the 23rd ordinary session of the African Union summit where he gave his speech blaming the AU for freezing Egypt's membership a year before.
-El-Sisi also announced the establishment of an Egyptian partnership agency for Africa's development.
+Sisi also announced the establishment of an Egyptian partnership agency for Africa's development.
 He also concluded the tour with a few hours' visit to Sudan.

 The dispute between Egypt and Ethiopia over the Grand Ethiopian Renaissance Dam escalated in 2021.
-El-Sisi warned: "I am telling our brothers in Ethiopia, let's not reach the point where you touch a drop of Egypt's water, because all options are open."
+Sisi warned: "I am telling our brothers in Ethiopia, let's not reach the point where you touch a drop of Egypt's water, because all options are open."